rezashkv/diffusion_pruning/README.md

 # diffusion-pruning
-An open-source implementation of diffusion model pruning.
+An open-source implementation of dynamic prompt-based pruning of diffusion models.

 ## Installation